livewires/you-win/sheets/Reference.md

   * **`sprite.costume = 'poop'`**

     The image to use for the sprite, in case you want to change it later.
 For example, if you want to cycle between several images in order to "animate" the sprite".

+    You can also give an emoji here, to get one of the built-in emoji costumes (assuming `you-win` supports that emoji).

   * **`sprite.left`** / **`sprite.right`** / **`sprite.top`** / **`sprite.bottom`**